alexch/codelikethis/public/lessons/learn_to_code/loops.md

 Remember, CONTROL-C means "Stop everything!!!"

-# Exiting a Loop
+# Who wants to loop forever?

 Next, we will change your `food.rb` program so that if the user types "return" -- meaning the string is empty -- then the program exits.

 Please try this yourself!
-But it's kind of tricky, so on the next slide I'll show you a solution (or two).
+But it's kind of tricky, so on the next slide I'll show you one solution.

-# Exiting a Loop: The Cheap Way

-The magic word `exit` means "stop the entire program right now".

-    loop do
-      puts "What is your name?"
-      name = gets.strip
-      exit if name.empty?
-      puts "Hello, " + name + "!"
-    end

-It's kind of rude, and more than a little bit dangerous.

-# Exiting a Loop: The Better Way
+# Exiting a Loop with break

 The magic word `break` stops a loop immediately.